paulabergman/intro-to-biostats-r/chapter1.md

  - Calculate the mean of ejectionfraction for the sample.
  - Calculate the standard deviation of ejectionfraction for the sample.

- - Why did you draw a barplot for gender and histogram for age?
-Are the variables different from each other somehow?
-(You don't have to write the answer down, just think about it.)
- - Draw a histogram of the variable 'bhr' (basal heart rate) in cardiac-dataset.
-Can you spot any outliers?
- - Calculate the mean, the median and the standard deviation of the 'bhr'-variable in cardiac-dataset.
-Are the mean and the median different from each other?
- - Draw a boxplot of the variable 'chol' (cholesterol) by the variable 'gender'.
-Can you see any difference between genders?

 *** =hint
 Just revise the formulas of mean and standard deviation!
 Write the numbers on the console and run the lines.